trusttechnologies/lat_trust_mobile_android_trust-identify_library/methods.md

-Method used to report a change in the device to the server expect an trust in the response.
+Method used to report a change in the device to the server expect an trustResponse in the response.

 *14/11/2018: Currently this method returns error code 500 in its onFailure method*

 **Params**

-- **String:** tid, *the unique trust id*
+- **String:** tid, *the unique trustResponse id*
 - **String:** object, *the name of the object to report*
 - **String:** key, *the name of the change e.g: Wifi*
 - **String:** value, *the description or value of the change e.g: status :false*